 Instructor: James Sondgeroth

-For the essay exam, students will be allowed to use one sheet of paper (8.5 X 11) with handwritten notes on both sides.
-These notes must be turned in with the exam and will constitute up to 10% of the exam grade depending on how complete they are.
+For each exam, students will be allowed to use one sheet (8.5 X 11) of paper with handwritten notes on both sides.
+These notes must be turned in after students complete each exam.
+Up to ten extra credit points will be awarded for these notes based on their thoroughness.